52North/sensor-web-tutorial/docs/13_sta_example_request.md

 }
 ~~~

-## Create ObservedProperty
+### Create ObservedProperty

 Next an `ObservedProperty` needs to be created.
-The URI for the POST request shown below:
+The URI for the POST request is shown below:

 > [http://localhost:8080/52n-sensorthings-webapp/ObservedProperties](http://localhost:8080/52n-sensorthings-webapp/ObservedProperties)